geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

      - **Description**
    * - ``buffer``
      - No
-     - width of search radius around query point.
+     - width of search radius around query point (in pixels).
    * - ``cql_filter``
      - No
      - Filter for returned data, in ECQL format